dudelorf/EButton/README.md

 		</div>
 	</div>

-Template can be customized however makup requires an id of EButtonTemplate and 4 uinque elements with the following classes:
+Template can be customized, however markup requires an id of EButtonTemplate and 4 uinque elements with the following classes:
-  __EBtnMain
+  __EBtnMain		:	button container
-  __EBLess
+  __EBLess		:	decrement button
-  __EBNumber
+  __EBNumber		:	number display
-  __EBMore
+  __EBMore		:	increment button

 To create the button use the following code var myButton = new EButton(wrapper, options);